Larsen & Toubro Ltd will manufacture ITER cryostat

 The ITER cryostat will be a fully welded stainless steel cylindrical vacuum/pressure chamber with overall dimensions of roughly 29.4 metres in diameter, 29 metres in height and a finished weight of 3,850 metric tons.

-The ITER cryostat will be the world's largest high-vacuum pressure chamber ever built.
-On 17 August, the contract for the manufacturing of the 3,800 ton steel-structure was signed with the Indian company Larsen & Toubro (L&T) Ltd.
+The ITER cryostat will be the world's largest high-vacuum pressure chamber.
+On 17 August, the contract for the manufacturing of the 3,800 tonne steel-structure was signed with the Indian company Larsen & Toubro (L&T) Ltd.

 The cryostat will have 23 penetrations to allow internal access for maintenance as well as over 200 penetrations—some as large as four metres in size—providing access to the vacuum vessel for cooling systems, magnet feeders, auxiliary heating, diagnostics, and the removal of blanket sections and parts of the divertor.
 Large bellows will be used between the cryostat and the vacuum vessel to allow for thermal contraction and expansion in the structures.

 Shishir P. Deshpande (third from left), head of ITER India, and Anil Parab, vice president of the L&T Heavy Engineering division, signed the contract for the manufacturing of the ITER cryostat on 17 August 2012.

 India, being one of the seven Members of the ITER project, is in charge of procuring the cryostat.
 On 17 August Shishir Deshpande, project director of ITER-India